Equivariance2Inverse: A Practical Self-Supervised CT Reconstruction Method Benchmarked on Real, Limited-Angle, and Blurred Data: Self-supervised CT benchmark

 \subsubsection{Real-world 2DeteCT datasets}

 The goal of using these datasets is to provide a good indication of how well the methods perform in real-world applications.
 The 2DeteCT dataset \cite{kiss20232detect} was used, which consists of images of a cardboard tube filled with dried fruits, nuts, and lava stones.
 The overall shape and contrast of the 2DeteCT data approximate those of a medical abdominal scan \cite{kiss20232detect}, and the individual fruits and nuts have natural variation in shape and texture similar to human organs.
 Raw 2D fan-beam projection data is available, with every image acquired in three modes: (1) high-noise, (2) low-noise, and (3) no filtering (for testing beam hardening).
 Data from two of these modes was used as two benchmark datasets.
 The mode 1 (high-noise) data was used with a complete operator.
 To limit GPU memory use, the projection images in this dataset were downscaled by a factor of two, and every second projection image was used.
 The mode 2 (low-noise) data was used with a sparse-view and limited-angle projection operator.
-This operator used 136 equally spaced projections over a range of 136°, which is similar to a low cost C-arm acquisition \cite{abella2018enabling}.
+This operator used 136 equally spaced projections over a range of 136°, which is similar to a low-cost C-arm acquisition \cite{abella2018enabling}.

-For both datasets, an FBP reconstruction of all mode 2 data (3600 projections) was used as ground truth for supervised learning and for calculating error metrics.
+For both datasets, an FBP reconstruction of all mode 2 data (3600 projections) was used as reference for supervised learning and for calculating error metrics.
+While this is not a perfect ground truth, it does address the main sources of errors in the 2DeteCT benchmark datasets: The downscaled high-noise benchmark dataset has significantly higher noise, because it uses a 30 times lower tube power than the reference \cite{kiss20232detect}.
+The limited-angle sparse-view benchmark dataset has roughly 26.5 times fewer projection images than the reference dataset.

 During the acquisition of 2DeteCT, the detector of the CT scanner was replaced.
 Only data from the second detector was used to ensure that the forward model parameters are consistent for all scans.
 The data from four randomly sampled scanning sessions (200 slices) were used for testing, and four other random sessions were sampled as validation data.
 The remaining 1770 slices were used for training.